How It Works

 Documentation Mining

 Most indexing tools treat .md files as flat text blobs.
-SourcePrep's enrichment pipeline extracts structure from documentation: section headers, code references, status markers, and cross-links.
+SourcePrep extracts structure from documentation: section headers, code references, status markers, and cross-links.
 This enables:

 • Doc↔code links — docs reference code files and vice versa